Comparison Updated April 2026

 Pros

-• Professional, polished web interface
+• Polished web interface

-• Both VHDL and SystemVerilog output
+• VHDL and SystemVerilog output

 • Built-in design rule checking

-• Team collaboration features (Pro)
+• Team collaboration and version history (Pro)

-• Excellent documentation
+• Good documentation and support

 Cons

-• $199/year for full features
+• $199/year for full features and CLI access

 • Closed source — vendor lock-in risk

-• Data stored on external servers
+• Data lives on external servers

 hdl-registers